vviseguy/simon/README.md

 ## Simon

+This repository will hold my files for the mock Simon application that I will be creating as part of CS 260 Web Applications.

 Currently, the project is only html and css.

-This repository will hold my files for the mock Simon application that I will be creating.

 # Things I have learned